 Five architects were called who gave their opinions concerning the proposed building, its place in the historic continuum of architecture, and architectural styles represented immediately adjacent to the site, within the Town of Sandwich, and generally on Cape Cod.
 Renderings and plans of the proposed building were offered as exhibits and numerous photographs of other structures were also offered.
-In addition, a view was taken which followed Route 6A, the Old King's Highway, from the equested that the Court view.
+In addition, a view was taken which followed Route 6A, the Old King's Highway, from the hade or turnsmore to --- andwich to those surrounding areas which counsel for the parties equested that the Court view.

-The central issue in this case is what is mandated by the Act. f the position of the Appellant is to be sustained than the only thing hich might be constructed within the area covered by the Act would e a reproduction of some architectural style found in the past, such as colonial".
+The central issue in this case is what is mandated by the Act.

+f the position of the Appellant is to be sustained than the only thing hich might be constructed within the area covered by the Act would a reproduction of some architectural style found in the past, such as colonial.
 In fact, Mr. White when he testified, saw nothing in the tyle of the proposed building which likened it to other buildings in he area and therefore found it unacceptable.